 With Bill Pay, you're in control of who you pay and when you pay them.
-Enjoy the convenience of quick electronic or paper check payments with Bill Payment through Mobile/Online Banking with First Dakota National Bank.
+Enjoy the convenience of quick electronic or paper check payments with Bill Payment through Digital Banking with First Dakota National Bank.

-About Online Bill Payment
+About Bill Payment

 Set up one-time payments, schedule future payments, or create recurring payments.
 With person-to-person (P2P) payments, simply and safely pay individuals by adding them to your Bill Payment account.
 Skip the hassle and simplify your life with Bill Pay and P2P payments!
 Note: person-to-person payment and digital bill payment are available.

 $5 inactivity fee is applied if not used in a consecutive 60 day period. $5 monthly fee for Business Bill Payment users.

 Bill Payment FAQs

 A: Bill Payment allows you to pay virtually anyone or any company through your Digital Banking.
 You determine who you want to pay, when you want to make the payment and which account you want the payment to come from.
 It's safe, secure, and easy to use.

 A: You can pay virtually any business or individual with a mailing address within the United States and Puerto Rico.
 For example, you can pay utilities, cable bills, credit cards, or individuals such as a landlord, babysitter, or relative.